gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 Connectivity options include either a private WiFi network from the device, and the ability to join an external WiFi network.
 For the latter this may be your home network or a cellular hotspot, though this is subject to some factors which are vendor-specific:

-- For **Android** devices offering a cellular hotspot, by default a feature called "Client Isolation Mode" is enabled which will prevent hotspot clients from seeing each other.
+- For **Android** devices offering a cellular hotspot, these devices may utilize a feature called "Client Isolation Mode" which will prevent hotspot clients from seeing each other.
 Unless you can disable this option (via a rooted device) you will not be able to reach the web UI via the hotspot network.
 - For **iOS** devices offering a cellular hotspot, please make sure that the "Maximize Compatibility" option is enabled.
 This will ensure your device offers the 2.4GHz radio and will be seen by the ESP32 device.
-At this time there are no other security restrictions between hotspot clients such as found on Android.

 ## Firmware Flashing